 version was interpreted in Christianity to signify the Virgin Mary's attraction of the Son

+of God, who incarnates, dies, and is reborn.
 In animal sacrifice, including that of horses as in the asvamedha, humans are not

 only sacrificing their own food to the gods, but are projecting their inner Willing